flamingquaks/promptrek/gh-pages/user-guide/adapter-capabilities.md

 - `.cursor/rules/index.mdc`
 - `.clinerules/*.md`

-### v3.0 Schema Support
+### Schema v3.0+ Support
-Full support for PrompTrek v3.0 schema with top-level plugin fields.
+Full support for PrompTrek schema v3.0 and later with top-level plugin fields.

 **Supported by**: All adapters